abno-24/Assignment/README.md

 ## Tech and tools used:
 - Front-end library: TailwindCSS
-- For icons: Fontawesome icon
+- For icons: ionicon & iconfinder
 - For Background image: Freepik

 ## Steps: